-OTTAWA, MARCH 1, 2022 – Today, the Canadian Internet Registration Authority (CIRA) launched its latest call for applications to fund community-led internet projects in Canada.
+OTTAWA, MARCH 1, 2022 – Today, CIRA launched its latest call for applications to fund community-led internet projects in Canada.
 This year, CIRA encourages grant applications for eligible projects in Northern Canada, the Prairies, Quebec and the Maritimes to help ensure funding reaches traditionally underserved communities.

 Over $1 million in grants will be awarded to not-for-profits, Indigenous communities, registered charities, and researchers who seek funding for infrastructure, cybersecurity, digital literacy and community leadership projects.
 CIRA Grants offers Canadians a unique opportunity to support projects that help solve digital skills and connectivity problems at the local level across the country.